SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 For a lesson written in RMarkdown, place .Rmd files within `docs/_slides_Rmd`; knitted slides will be generated within `docs/_slides`.
 Likewise, any slides to be processed by Pweave go in `docs/_slides_pmd`.
 If a lesson is written purely in Markdown, the slides may reside in `docs/_slides`, but a lesson that combines Markdown slides with processed slides should include `doc/_slides_md` and let the build process populate `docs/_slides`.

-Data for the lesson goes in the `data` folder, which will be distributed as a [handout] to participants.
+Data for the lesson goes in the `public-data/training` folder on SESYNC's research storage server, which is symlinked from the `data` folder in each lesson.
+References to data in lesson code shall be via the relative path `data/`.
 Figures produced during build and any external images go in `docs/images`.
 Archived versions of the lesson go in `docs/_posts`.

-Including a `handouts.Rproj` in the distributed handouts makes it convenient to start an R session with the appropriate working directory.
+Including a `handouts.Rproj` makes it convenient to start an R session with the appropriate working directory, and will be included in the [handouts] associated with each lesson.
+All additional handouts (including data) must be listed in the `docs/_config.yml`.

 The Makefile includes targets for building and publishing lessons:
   - `make slides` to run the `bin/build_slides.*` scripts that populate `docs/_slides`